vespa-engine/documentation/en/tutorials/hybrid-search.md

 closeness(field, embedding) * (1 + bm25(title) + bm25(text))
 </pre>

-- the `closeness(field, embeddding)` rank-feature returns a score in the range 0 to 1 inclusive
+- the [closeness(field, embedding)](../reference/rank-features.html#attribute-match-features-normalized) rank-feature returns a normalized score in the range 0 to 1 inclusive
 - Any of the per-field BM25 scores are in the range of 0 to infinity

 We add a bias constant (1) to avoid the overall score becoming 0 if the document does not match any query terms,